cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V7.md

 ## WARNING

-Version 7 of this library tried to take a huge step forward by forcing validation, for security and error management.
+Version 7 of this library tried to take a huge step forward by enforcing validation, for security and error management.
-Unfortunately, unforeseen issues happened, some very bad as they are beyond our control (like [#64](https://github.com/cyrilletuzi/angular-async-local-storage/issues/64)).
+Unfortunately, unforeseen issues happened, some very bad as they were beyond our control (like [#64](https://github.com/cyrilletuzi/angular-async-local-storage/issues/64)).

 Version 8 achieves the goal we tried in v7 the right way.
 Everything has been cleaned and things are a lot easier for you.